INTO-CPS-Association/fmu-rabbitmq/docs/user-manual.rst

     The maximum number of queue messages that should be considered on each processing.
     Does not cause blocking behaviour if less messages are available.

-ValueReference 9 - Exchange name
+ValueReference 9 - Exchange name PREFIX
     Defines the exchange name.

 ValueReference 10 - Exchange type